jeanhaley32/NeighborhoodCrawler/README.md

   3. Appends that list of neighbors to a new "neighbors" field
   4. Prints out the modified json list.

 I was able to create a version of this code that worked when fed one node.
-But for some reason i'm unable to get he same results here.
+But for some reason i'm unable to get those same results here.
 This still needs debugging.

 ### Notes